Goodnessmbakara/transfer-approve-spl/README.md

 ## 🔬 **Observations: How Solana Native SDK Works for Token Approval and Transfer Logic**

-Based on the analysis of this codebase and the [Neon EVM Solana Native SDK documentation](https://neonevm.org/docs/composability/sdk_solana_native), here are comprehensive observations about how the Solana Native SDK operates for token approval and transfer logic:
+Based on the understanding of this codebase and the [Neon EVM Solana Native SDK documentation](https://neonevm.org/docs/composability/sdk_solana_native), below are comprehensive observations about how the Solana Native SDK operates for token approval and transfer logic:

 ### **1. Core Architecture and Cross-Chain Bridge**